illarionov/pixnews-debuglayout/README.md

 A set of tools for Compose to help you align objects: layouts, grids and rulers.

-It is intended to be used only with `@Preview` composes, in screenshot tests or in debug drawers.
+It is intended to be used only with `@Preview` Composables, in screenshot tests or in custom debug drawers.

 ## Installation

-Release and snapshot versions of the library are published to a temporary repository, since they are currently used only in one pet project.
-File a bug report if you think this plugin could be useful on Maven Central.
+Release and snapshot versions of the library are published to a temporary repository, since this library is currently used only in one pet project.
+File a bug report if you think it could be useful on Maven Central.

 Add the following to your project's settings.gradle: